We all need kindness once in a while right? (who am I kidding, we mostly need it every day.)

 We don’t live forever so why not make the most of your time and spend it with the ones you love?

-Being in an Asian household, it makes it awkward to say “I love you” to my family (not with my boyfriend though.)
+Being in an Asian household, it makes it awkward to say “I love you” to my family.

-But I do show them that I love them for everything that they’re done for me by doing the chores without them having to ask.
+But I do show them that I love them for everything that they’ve done for me by doing the chores without them having to ask.

 So I make those holiday times by spending the whole day with them.

 Instead of telling them, I’m doing it by showing them that I love them.
-So make sure if you live by yourself that you call your parents that you love them once in a while.
+If you live by yourself or with your own family, call your parents that you love them once in a while.

 5. Appreciate the things you have